Top tips for making a complaint

 - Whether writing or speaking to a complaint officer, try to remain polite and calm.

 - Be assertive, not aggressive.
-Your experience of making a complaint is likely to be more productive if you calmly discuss the issues with the complaint officer – getting angry tends not to lead to a better outcome and makes the complaint process more difficult for everyone.
+Your experience of making a complaint is likely to be more productive if you calmly discuss the issues with the complaint officer.
+Getting angry often makes the complaint process more difficult for everyone and doesn’t lead to a better outcome.

 Respond appropriately

-- Respond appropriately if asked to do so by the complaint officer.
+- Respond appropriately, if you are asked to.
 Read any letters and documents that are sent to you.
-If you cannot reply within the stated timescale, tell them why and ask for more time.
+If you cannot reply within the stated timescale, tell the complaint officer why and ask for more time.

 Be patient

-- It may take some time for your complaint to be considered.
+- It might take some time for your complaint to be looked at.
 Don’t be afraid to chase politely if nothing seems to be happening to progress matters.